erickTornero/blog/content/posts/ambrl.md

 **1. Aleatoric Uncertainty**:

-This uncertainty is given by the stochasticity of the system, e.g. noise.
-This allows to model differents variances for differents states.
+This uncertainty is given by the stochasticity of the system, e.g. noise, inherent randomness.
+The paper models this behaviour by outputting the mean and variance of a *Gaussian Distribution*, It allows to model differents variances for differents states ([Heterokedastic][heterokedasticlink]).
 While the distribution over states can be assumed any tractable distribution, this paper assumed a Gaussian Distribution over states.
 Given by:

 $$\hat{f} = Pr(s_{t+1}|s_t, a_t) = \mathcal{N}(\mu_\theta(s_t, a_t), \Sigma{_\theta}(s_t,a_t))$$